soulwax/CatCraft/README.md

 - credits -> List credits, including the link to this github repo

 **Private whisper function:**

 - /ccw [player] [message] -> Sends a non-anonymous private message to a player.

 **Discord Ignore Global Chat Message function:**

 - /anon [message]

-## Permission nodes:
+## Permission nodes

 - catcraft.admin -> for /cc or /catcraft commands (WARNING: recommended to give it only to the highest ranked players / OPs)
 - catcraft.whisper -> for /ccw (recommended to allow all players to use it)
 - chat.format.* (use to your hearts content if you want to differentiate the power levels via chat)
-- - chat.format.member (default)
+  - chat.format.member (default)
-- - chat.format.moderator
+  - chat.format.moderator
-- - chat.format.admin (op)
+  - chat.format.admin (op)

 ## Build Instructions

-You need to have JDK 17 installed. (https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot) All there is to it:
+You need to have JDK 17 installed. (<https://adoptium.net/?variant=openjdk17&jvmVariant=hotspot>) All there is to it:

 ```bash
 .\gradlew jar
 ```

 On Linux / Mac:

 ```bash
 ./gradlew jar
 ```

 The build output is: `./build/libs` as it is the default for Gradle builds.

-#### You can use different IDEs to your hearts content.
-I use IntelliJ IDEA Community Edition or VS Code, it doesn't matter.
+### You can use different IDEs to your hearts content.
+I use IntelliJ IDEA Community Edition or VS Code, it doesn't matter

 **Final step:** Put the generated .jar in the /plugins folder of your MC server.
 Important last recommendation for 1.17.1 and upwards: Delete the /plugins/CatCraft folder due to drastic changes made to how the logger works.